 The photo below is of a homeowner’s front yard who, because they saw they were going to run out of product, applied the last of their fertilizer in a haphazard pattern, resulting in dark green grass where the fertilizer was applied and light green where it was not.
 Knowing how much fertilizer you need, how many sq. ft. your yard is and setting your spreader correctly will prevent this from happening.

-To learn more about the differences between liquid and granular fertilizers, read Granular vs. Liquid Fertilizers.
 Using these helpful tools and tips when making fertilizer applications to your lawn will help you avoid common errors homeowners seem to encounter frequently.
-For more information about Lawnifi, read the Sod University article, Why Use Lawnifi Fertilizer? or visit Lawnifi.com.
+To learn more about Lawnifi, read the Sod University article, Why Use Lawnifi Fertilizer? or visit Lawnifi.com.